 Are you unsure of which contact lens is most suitable for you?
 Our expert opticians can advise you on the contact lenses most suited to your requirements and lifestyle.

 All contact lenses should be fitted by an expert, with repeat visits to the opticians to ensure the correct care is being carried out.
-Speak to our team today to book your first consultation by calling us on 01736366239 or filling out our contact form.
+Speak to our team and they can help you set up an appointment and answer your questions.

-In the meantime, why not take a look at the Reynolds Opticians Blog?
-Here you will find the latest findings and industry updates along with tips on how to take care of your eyes.
+In the meantime, take a look at the Reynolds Opticians Blog.
+Here you will find the latest findings and industry updates along with tips on how to take care of your eyes and ears alike.

 I’m needing to get new contacts.
 I like that you listed them all out here.
 I’ll probably go with extended wear ones.